digitalnames/reseller/README.md

 The complete contents of the Digital Names Reseller Website is contained within a zipped folder named "dn-reseller.zip".
 The process for installing the zipped folder for the website is as follows:

+1. Download the zip file for the website by first clicking on the green "code" button and then clicking on the "download zip" link.

-1. Upload the "dn-reseller.zip" file to the root path (public_html) of your server.
+2. Upload the "dn-reseller.zip" file to the root path (public_html) of your server.

 2. Once the zipped folder has been uploaded to the (public_html), extract the files from the folder.
-You should now have all files necessary within the (public_html)
+You should now have all files necessary for the website, within the (public_html) directory.